Sarah Bauman, Executive Director

 Sherry Robinson, Operations Manager

 Sherry has been with Partners since 2015.
 She joined us with more than 20 years of experience in administration, bookkeeping, and managing office operations, primarily in public schools.
 Sherry has lived most of her life in the small town of Monticello, Utah, at the base of the Abajo Mountains and at the center of the Colorado Plateau.
 Her family has lived in the Four Corners area for nearly 100 years.
 During her free time, she enjoys gardening, hiking, cool mountain air, and any kind of adventure with her family.

-Danica is a cultural anthropologist and educator hailing from Montana, with interludes in Maine and southern California for her undergraduate and graduate education.
-She enjoys working with youth and facilitating their growth as learners and as people, whether in the classroom or on the archery range.
-Her approach to teaching is guided by an eclectic mix of experiences like rock climbing and archery coach, 4-H volunteer leader, K-8 ecology educator, and university teaching assistant.
+Neak is a cultural anthropologist and educator hailing from Montana, with interludes in Maine and southern California for their undergraduate and graduate education.
+They enjoy facilitating young people’s growth as learners and as people, whether in the classroom or on the archery range.
+Their approach to teaching is guided by an eclectic mix of experiences as rock climbing and archery coach, 4-H volunteer leader, K-8 ecology educator, and university teaching assistant.
 Neak holds a Masters degree in Cultural Anthropology and is working toward a PhD in the same field.
-In their spare time, Neak can be found running, biking, swimming, climbing, hiking with her dog, or searching for new activities that involve sweating outside.
+In their spare time, Neak can be found running, biking, swimming, climbing, hiking with their dog, or searching for new activities that involve sweating outside.